mpsonntag/snippets/notes/projects/gin/libgin_project_structure.md

 ## doi.go

-- RepoPathToUUID ... used in gogs
+- func RepoPathToUUID ... used in gogs

+## archive/archive

+- func MakeZip ... used in gin-doi